oogles/djem/docs/ref/template_tags.rst

 ``ifnotperm``
 -------------

-The ``{% ifnotperm %}`` tag performs an object-level permission check, and if that check passes the contents of the block are output.
-To perform the permission check, it requires a ``User`` instance, the name of the permission and a model object.
-The check will pass if the given user *does not* have the given permission on the given model object.
+The ``{% ifnotperm %}`` block tag performs an object-level permission check and, if that check *fails*, the contents of the block are rendered.
+To perform the permission check, it requires a ``User`` instance, the name of the permission and a model instance.
+The check will fail if the given user *does not* have the given permission on the given instance.

 .. code-block:: html+django

-    {% load goodies %}
+    {% load djem %}
     ...
     {% ifnotperm user 'polls.vote_on_question' question_obj %}
         You do not have permission to vote on this question.
     {% endifnotperm %}
     ...

-The tag supports an ``else`` block, which will be output if the permissions check fails.
+The tag supports an ``else`` block, which will be rendered if the user does have permission.

 .. code-block:: html+django

-    {% load goodies %}
+    {% load djem %}
     ...
     {% ifnotperm user 'polls.vote_on_question' question_obj %}
         You do not have permission to vote on this question.